SoftSec-KAIST/Fuzzle-artifact/README.md

 The above command will take approximately 10-20 minutes to finish.
 Once the script has finished running, the generated programs will be stored in the specified directory.
-In the output directory, there will be 5 subdirectories as
+In the output directory, there will be a subdirectory for each parameter (algorithm, cycle, size, and generator) which will contain 5 subdirectories as follows:
-follows:

 - `src`: contains C source code of generated programs
 - `bin`: contains compiled binaries of generated programs